How To Help Someone With Anxiety, According to Mental Health Experts

 A common misstep well-meaning friends and family members tend to make when trying to reassure someone with anxiety is to say something like, "It's going to be okay."

-Your intention is good, says Dr. Aslinia.
+Your intention is good, says Dr Aslinia.
 But your friend may know, logically, that everything is going to be okay, even while they're still trying to quiet the alarm bells going off in their brain.
 Trying to explain that to someone while in the midst of symptoms can feel exhausting or stressful.
-"You could create even more anxiety as you will become seen as yet another threat they need to neutralize," notes Dr. Aslinia.
+"You could create even more anxiety as you will become seen as yet another threat they need to neutralise," notes Dr Aslinia.

 Instead, try to just listen.
 "Being an active, nonjudgemental listener can help create space for someone who is anxious and help them feel validated," Dr. Gould says.
 It's human nature to want to offer solutions, so don't beat yourself up if that's your instinct.
 But practice staying quiet, letting your friend speak, and acknowledging what they're saying without trying to fix it.